-It was expert judgment that the difference between Croatian CLC settlements area and Austrian and Luxembourgian area were most likely due to the fact that the roads and railroads area outside of the settlements in Croatia and it was not covered by the CLC database due to the area resolution of CLC and the insignificant narrow areas represented by these traffic lines in the CLC assessment units.
+It was expert judgment that the difference between Croatian CLC settlements area and Austrian and Luxembourgian area were most likely since the roads and railroads area outside of the settlements in Croatia and it was not covered by the CLC database due to the area resolution of CLC and the insignificant narrow areas represented by these traffic lines in the CLC assessment units.
 Because of that, Croatian CLC settlements data needed to be adjusted for these uncovered countryside traffic areas.
 The data adjustment was done using the correction factor which is estimated to be:

-$((1/(1-0.45+0.023))-(0.031 \times 0.45 \times \text{total area of Croatia})$
+$((1/(1-0.45+0.031)) - (0.033 \times 0.45 \times total area of Croatia)$

 This correction factor is multiplied with the CLC settlement area to estimate the adjusted settlement area.
-The term 1/(1-0.45+0.023)) expands the settlement area for traffic lines (45 % of the settlement area are assumed to be traffic lines, of which only 2.3 % are covered by the CLC results and need to be added to avoid an overestimate).
-In a next step of this correction factor estimate -(0.031 x 0.45 x total area of Croatia) those 45% area share of traffic lines that fall within the detected CLC settlement areas (3.1 % of total area of Croatia) but which are also assessed as other settlement categories than traffic lines due to the area dominance of other categories (e.g. urban fabric) have to be subtracted to avoid traffic area double accounting.
+The term 1/(1-0.45+0.031)) expands the settlement area for traffic lines (45 % of the settlement area are assumed to be traffic lines, of which only 3.1 % are covered by the CLC results and need to be added to avoid an overestimate).
+In a next step of this correction factor estimate -(0.033 x 0.45 x total area of Croatia) those 45% area share of traffic lines that fall within the detected CLC settlement areas (3.3 % of total area of Croatia) but which are also assessed as other settlement categories than traffic lines due to the area dominance of other categories (e.g. urban fabric) have to be subtracted to avoid traffic area double accounting.